This post may contain affiliate links, please see the privacy policy for details.

 Ingredients

-For the Lavender Simple Syrup (makes enough for about 6 cocktails):
+For the Lavender Simple Syrup:

 - 1 Cup granulated sugar